Trainee Positions At Eastern Health (Box Hill)

 4) undertaken applied clinical research (research area to be discussed with supervisor)

-The stroke fellow will be expected to cover the other Advanced Trainee registrars when they are on leave.
+The fellow will be expected to cover the other Advanced Trainee registrars when they are on leave.

-MS Fellowship:
+Cognitive Fellowship:

 Hospital Information